NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 values will be large (light regions.)
 To properly reconstruct the original value, those dark pixels will have a low mode weighting, while the bright pixels have a much higher relative weighting.
-Thus, the video content is mixed with the frequency response when processing video.
-There is not way to directly separate if a low mode value (weighting) means a low response at that frequency, or the original pixel was just a dark pixel.
+Thus, each mode (set of weights) is a mixture of the original signal amplitude and the response at a specific frequency.
+There is no way to directly separate if a low mode value (weighting) means a low response at that frequency, or the original pixel was just a dark pixel.

 ## Problem #2: Impulse changes (step changes)